jasonxchen/spotifly/README.md

 * Sequelize
 * Express

+## Technology Usage

+Thanks to Node.js this web application runs off an Express.js server with a PostgreSQL database system.
+The HTTP requests Express recieves goes through logic written in JavaScript and interacts with the database via Sequelize.
+Depending on the request, certain views are shown to the user with the help of  EJS rendering coupled with styling from Tailwind CSS element classes.

+## Development Environment Installation Instructions

+* Fork and clone this repository
+* Run `npm install` to install dependencies
+* Run `sequelize db:create` to create the development database
+* Run `sequelize db:migrate` to migrate the models into the database
+* Ensure nodemon is installed globally
+    * If not, run `npm install -g nodemon` (or `npm install --save-dev nodemon` for local installation)
+* Run `nodemon` to start the application (or `npx nodemon` for local installations)

 ## Minimum Viable Product (MVP) Goals

 * [x] Create Routine and Exercise models w/ attributes
 * [x] Associate 1:M and M:M relationships for User and Routine models, and Routine and Exercise models respectively
 * [x] Render users, routines, and exercises GET routes